 - Project-oriented organizational skills.

-- Does the applicant have a sincere interest in museum studies and/or public history?
+- Does the applicant have a demonstrated interest in Native American and Indigenous Studies or allied fields?

 - How would this fellowship advance their career goals?